hydrocoast/Experiments_on_Hydraulics_P3/README-en.md

 ## Usage
 Download and unzip the `*.zip` or `*.tar.gz` file from the Releases page.
+**The same material as this repository will be distributed in PandA for students enrolled in this class, so there is no need to download it additionally.**
 If you have a GitHub account, you can fork this repository and git clone it to manage the version in your development environment.
 ```shell
 git clone git@github.com:username/repositoryname